-Simple Landscape Painting Step by Step
+Simple Landscape Painting Step-by-Step

+I have painted mine on a 12" x 12" stretched canvas.
 The use of complementary colors and simplified shapes makes this painting energetic and modern.

-- Acrylic paint, the colors used here are:
+- Acrylic paint.
+The colors used here are:

 - Burnt Sienna